HMCSE Internship Program

-Internships and Cooperative Education (CoOp) programs are designed to provide UWF students opportunity to gain experience related to their major.
+Internships and Cooperative Education (CoOp) programs are designed to provide UWF students the opportunity to gain experience related to their major.
 Students seek these opportunities to gain academic knowledge and real-world work experience to become more marketable for full-time, post-graduation careers.

-- Internships: Often a one semester experience that may or may not be for academic credit.
+- Internships: Often a one-semester experience that may or may not be for academic credit.
 It may also be paid or unpaid, but employers should comply with the Fair Labor Standards Act (FLSA).
 Students typically seek internships in their junior and senior years in college.

 - Cooperative Education (CoOp): Multi-semester experiences that are always for course credit and always paid.
 There are two forms of CoOps: parallel or alternating.

 - A parallel CoOp student works and goes to school at least 3 semesters in a row, averaging 15-25 hours a week at work and 9-12 academic credits.